RustFestEU/paris.rustfest.eu/location.md

 </p>

 <p>
 Paris is especially known for its museums, architecture, and landmarks.
-These include monuments such as the Eiffel <em>(a programming language)</em> Tower <em>(also a programming language)</em>, the Louvre, the Cathedral of Notre Dame de Paris, and the Arc de Triomphe.
+These include monuments such as the Eiffel <em>(a programming language)</em> Tower <em>(also a programming language)</em>, the Louvre, the Cathedral of Notre Dame de Paris, and the Arc<'de Triomphe>.
 We highly recommend planning to spend some time exploring the city, and encourage you to organize expeditions with your fellow conference goers.

 </p>
 </section>